 - Needing to maintain a professional identity.
 In addition to providing income and a sense of purpose, jobs also provide status.
 Some people (people who become lawyers?) feel the need for this more than others.
 They may cling to their role as an attorney in order not to feel like a "has been" and maintain their sense of importance in the world.

 So, why does any of this matter to you as the client?
-On the good side, it can mean continuity if your lawyer stays on the job for a long time.
-On the bad side, it can mean that he stays on the job too long and loses some acuity over time or fails to keep up in changes in the law or its practice.
+On the up side, it can mean continuity if your lawyer stays on the job for a long time.
+On the down side, it can mean that he stays on the job too long and loses some acuity over time or fails to keep up in changes in the law or its practice.